jordanlevy001/Wine-Quality-2/README.md

 A second machine learning wine quality analysis performed as a follow up to the ML-Wine-Quality repository.
 This is a fresh attempt to improve optimization of the machine learning techniques.
 A dataset with identical features but slightly different values was used.

 ## Project Overview
 The goal of this project was to use machine learning techniques: logistic regression, SVM, Random Forest Classifier to predict the quality score (likeability) of various wines.
 Binning was used to decrease the number of classes of the output variable.
-A column was added to bin the quality scores into 1 of 3 bins: 1.
+A column was added to bin the quality scores into 3 bins: 1.
 Bad (Quality Score: 1-3), 2.
 Average (Quality Score: 4-7), 3.
 Excellent (Quality Score: 8-10).
 The data for this project was obtained with free use from [Kaggle](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009) through UCI Machine Learning.

 ## Technology/Software Utilized
 - Google Colab